Blog

 Residence rights in Portugal

-Live legally in Portugal while enjoying free movement across the Schengen Area.
+Live legally in Portugal with free movement across the Schengen Area

-Apply for permanent residency after five years, with eligibility for Portuguese citizenship after six.
+Apply for permanent residency after 5 years, with eligibility for Portuguese citizenship

 High quality of life

-Enjoy a mild climate, diverse landscapes, quality healthcare, and a comparatively low cost of living.
+Mild climate, quality healthcare, and comparatively low cost of living

 Family reunification